andreluizsgf/Scheduler-API-REST/README.md

     "intervals": [{"start": "10:00", "end": "15:00"}],
 }
 ```
+There is validation to ensure time conflict with already created rules.
+For example, if there is a created rule with date "12-06-2020" will be thrown an error informing the conflict.
+As this date is an Friday, if you try to create a rule with Friday an error will also be thrown .

 Possible status are:
 ```
+400 - All intervals are already created;
+201 - The rule was successfully created;
 500 - there is some error with JSON structure;
-201 - The rule was successfully created;
 ```

 ### delete